mshrwtnb/ALRT/README.md

 # ALRT
 <img width=600 src="https://raw.githubusercontent.com/wiki/mshrwtnb/ALRT/logobanner.png">

+ALRT is an easy-to-create UIAlertController.
-ALRT is a call-site-friendly UIAlertController framework that aims to be an AL(R)Ternative to tedious UIAlertController implementation process.
+It aims to be an AL(R)Ternative to tedious implementation process.

-Similar snippets will no longer mess up your project.

 ## Image
 <img height="300" src="https://media.giphy.com/media/26hirZS4wE6kwpCpy/giphy.gif">

 ## Features
 * Call-site-friendly.
-See Usages
+See Usages.
-* Chainable UIAlertController setup both Alert and ActionSheet styles
+* Chainable
-* Add UITextField(s) and handle their values when a certain UIAlertAction button is clicked
+* Can add UITextField(s) and handle their values when a certain UIAlertAction button is clicked.
-* Preferred Action Support
-* Can handle the result of show() action both .Success and .Failure
+* Can handle the result of show() action both .success and .failure

 ## Usages
 ### Alert with OK / Cancel buttons